eclipse/kuksa.val/doc/KUKSA.val_data_broker/authorization.md

 ```

 The downside is that it quickly gets verbose.
 The point is that both ways of describing
-access rights can coexist in the same list of rules (theoretically at least).
+access rights can coexist in the same list of rules.
+By taking advantage of combining
+"allow" and "deny" rules, the verbosity could be minimised.

 The scope requesting this could look like this:
 ```